AUD/USD: Support at 0.6585 is likely out of reach for now – UOB Group

-Strong momentum indicates further Australian Dollar (AUD) weakness; the significant support at 0.6585 is likely out of reach for now.
-In the long run, AUD is expected to continue to decline; the level to watch is a significant support at 0.6585, UOB Group FX analysts Quek Ser Leang and Lee Sue Ann note.
+Strong momentum indicates further the Australian Dollar (AUD) weakness; the significant support at 0.6585 is likely out of reach for now.
+In the longer run, AUD is expected to continue to decline; the level to watch is a significant support at 0.6585, UOB Group’s FX analysts Quek Ser Leang and Lee Sue Ann note.

 24-HOUR VIEW: “The sharp drop in AUD that reached a low of 0.6614 was surprising (we were expecting sideways trading).
 Strong momentum indicates further AUD weakness is likely.
 However, the significant support at 0.6585 is likely out of reach for now.
 There is another support level at 0.6605.
 To keep the momentum going, AUD must remain below 0.6665 with minor resistance at 0.6650.”